j-moreno-c-r/pytube_implementation/README.md

-a playing with the python lib, i enjoy very much this tool https://github.com/pytube/pytube , my implementation is for big playlists, for now only audio but you can change this easily.
+a playing with the python lib, i enjoy very much this tool https://github.com/pytube/pytube , my implementation is for big playlists, for now only audio but you can change this easily, comands for Linux OS:
 First create a venv:
 ```bash
 python -m venv .venv